-BP701T.
-INSTRUMENTAL METHODS OF ANALYSIS (Theory)
+BP701T-INSTRUMENTAL METHODS OF ANALYSIS (Theory)

-Scope: This subject deals with the application of instrumental methods in qualitative and quantitative analysis of drugs.
+Course Description-These subject deals with the application of instrumental methods in qualitative and quantitative analysis of drugs.
 This subject is designed to impart a fundamental knowledge on the principles and instrumentation of spectroscopic and chromatographic technique.
 This also emphasizes on theoretical and practical knowledge on modern analytical instruments that are used for drug testing.

-Objectives: Upon completion of the course the student shall be able to
+Course Outcomes: On completion of this course, the successful students should be able to:

-- 1. Understand the interaction of matter with electromagnetic radiations and its applications in drug analysis - 2.
-Understand the chromatographic separation and analysis of drugs. - 3.
-Perform quantitative & qualitative analysis of drugs using various analytical instruments.
+СО Statements CO-1 Understand the interaction of matter with electromagnetic radiations and its applications in drug analysis CO-2 Understand the chromatographic separation and analysis of drugs.
+CO-3 Perform the qualitative analysis of drugs using various analytical instruments.
+CO-4 Perform the quantitative analysis of drugs using various analytical instruments